British Rail Class 390: Shap derailment

-Speed records
+Speed records and special runs

 In September 2006, a Pendolino completed the fastest ever southbound run along the 401 mi length of the West Coast Main Line from Glasgow Central to London Euston, at 3 hours and 55 minutes.
 The previous record was 4 hours and 14 minutes, set in 1981 by the Pendolino's ancestor, British Rail's Advanced Passenger Train (APT).

 In June 2021, another record-breaking attempt was made with a Pendolino, this time in the northbound direction.
 It completed the journey in 3 hours, 53 minutes and 1 second; faster than the 2006 Pendolino run, but narrowly missing the APT's northbound record, which stands at 3 hours, 52 minutes and 40 seconds.

 Though the trains are limited to a maximum of 125 mph in service, faster runs have been made in 2003 when the trains were in the final stages of testing before introduction to service.
 On night-time runs between Rugby, Nuneaton and Lichfield Trent Valley, 390002 achieved a record speed for the class of 145.7 mph, as witnessed by Modern Railways magazine.

+On 31 July 2026, a Pendolino operated into London Paddington under its own power to mark the first anniversary of the Greatest Gathering.
+It was hauled from Wembley to West Ealing by a Class 57 locomotive due to the link between the West Coast and Great Western Main Line lacking electrification.
+The train then operated on its own power to London Paddington using the overhead wires where it was displayed alongside a Great Western Railway Class 800 'Intercity Express Train' and a Class 57 locomotive, before returning to West Ealing.
+This marks the first time a Pendolino has ever operated on the Great Western Main Line.